TmFBrq/G_PCKT_LSTNR/README.md

-# G_PCKT_LSTNR
-This is a packet listening firmware for Cardputer Adv.
-It listens to the various packets that are used for WIFI communications and counts them.
+G_PCKT_LSTNR is a firmware for Cardputer Adv that scans for the various packets involved in WIFI communications and counts them.
+There are four screens involved.

+Press "s" for the main dashboard screen
+Press "w" for the waterfall screen
+Press "m" for the map screen
+Press "i" for the inspect screen